 - Takara Junmai Ginjo products: Sho Chiku Bai Premium Ginjo, Takara Sierra Cold, Sho Chiku Bai SHO Junmai Ginjo

 4. Junmai Daiginjo

-Bottles of this premium sake variety will carry exquisite floral ginjoka complemented by rich, lush and refined fruit flavors and a subtle umami finish.
-Top-shelf Junmai Daigninjo will carry a fine, velvety body that lingers in the mouth just long enough to tease the next sip.
+Bottles of this premium sake variety will carry exquisite floral ginjoka complemented by rich, lush, and refined fruit flavors and a subtle umami finish.
+Top-shelf Junmai Daiginjo will carry a fine, velvety body that lingers in the mouth just long enough to tease the next sip.

 - Junmai Daiginjo food parings: Shellfish, sushi with white fish, uni, poached chicken breast, brie and cambozola cheese are brightened by Junmai Daiginjo's lush profile.
 For that same reason, it goes great with popular dishes like pizza, tacos and even spicy Thai curries.
 Avoid rich umami flavors, heavy soy sauce or miso.

 - Takara Junmai Daiginjo products: Sho Chiku Bai Junmai Daiginjo, Sho Chiku Bai Shirakabegura Junmai Daiginjo, Sho Chiku Bai REI Junmai Daiginjo

 Honjozo is one of four sake grades in the aruten classification.
 This means producers can add special all-natural brewer's alcohol, also known as jozo, to their bases and still maintain its premium-grade classification.